Alireza-Motazedian/Dockerized_CNN/figures/README.md

 ### 3.5 Prediction Samples (prediction_samples.png & simple_cnn_misclassified.png)
 A grid of example predictions from the model, including both correct and incorrect classifications.
 For each example, the true label and predicted label are shown, helping to understand the types of digits the model struggles with.
 The simple_cnn_misclassified.png specifically focuses on digits that were incorrectly classified by the simple CNN model.

+### 3.6 Project Banner (Banner_CNN.png)
+A banner image designed for use in project documentation, presentations, or repository visuals.
+It provides a visual summary or branding for the CNN MNIST project, making documentation and README files more visually appealing and professional.

 ## 4. Generating Visualizations